vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ![Event Hubs namespace](/assets/2026-01-06/azure-event-hub-namespace-overview.png)

 We need to create an access policy, in order to authorize our Peakboard app to connect to the Event Hub.
 From the sidebar, we go to *Settings > Shared access policies.* We create a new access policy and enable the *Manage* permission.
-Later, our app will need the connection string and key.
+Later, our app will need the connection string.
 ![image](/assets/2026-01-06/azure-event-hub-access-policy.png)

 ## Configure Storage account

 Next, we configure our [Azure Storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
 The storage account stores the [stream offsets](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#stream-offsets) for our Event Hub's partitions.
 These offsets keep track of where the newest event is located, for each partition.

-Again, we need to get the connection string and key, for our Peakboard app to use later.
+Again, we need to get the connection string, which our Peakboard app will need later.
 To get this information, we go to *Sidebar > Security + networking > Access keys*.

 ![image](/assets/2026-01-06/azure-storage-account-connection-string.png)

 ## Create the Event Hub data source

 Now, let's go over to Peakboard Designer and create an Event Hub data source.
-We'll create a standard Peakboard app and add the data source there.
-However, you can also create a Hub Flow and follow the same steps.
-Whether you want to make a Peakboard app or a Hub Flow, the process for setting up the Event Hub data source looks the same.
+Whether you want to create a Peakboard app or a Hub Flow, the process for setting up the Event Hub data source looks the same.
+In our case, we're going to create a Peakboard app.

-On the Peakboard side—regardless of whether we use Flow or a regular design project—we must provide the connection string for both the Event Hub and the Storage Account along with the hub name and the storage account name.
+We add a new Azure Event Hub data source.
+The must provide the connection string for both the Event Hub and the Storage Account along with the hub name and the storage account name.

 ![image](/assets/2026-01-06/peakboard-azure-event-hub-data-source-settings.png)